-- Complex Local Environment Setup: Setting up a complete local development environment that mirrored the cluster was time-consuming and complex.
+- Setting up a complete local development environment took a long time and effort.

 |

-- Developed a Streamlined Local Development System: I utilized Devcontainers to further streamline the local development setup and ensure consistency.
+- I used Devcontainers to make the local development setup smoother and consistent across the team

 |